danielgtaylor/node-desktop-uploader/README.md

 ```

 #### Method: `pause`
 Temporarily stop the uploader from firing `upload` events.
 Existing in-flight items will complete, but no new items will be processed until `resume` has been called.
+File system events will continue to add items on to the queue.

 ```javascript
 uploader.pause();
 ```

 #### Method: `pauseWatcher`
 Temporarily ignore all file system events.
 No new or changed items will be added to the queue until `resume` has been called.
+The `upload` event will continue to be called for existing items in the queue.
+See the `pause` method to prevent items already in the queue from being processed.

 ```javascript
 uploader.pauseWatcher();